Dannflower/android-gaming-on-linux/README.md

 ## Desktop Shortcuts & App Specific Launchers

-If you want to be able to directly launch your virtual device from your desktop environment, follow these steps:
+If you want to be able to directly launch your virtual device from your desktop environment, follow the steps below.
+We'll use Arknights for educational purposes just to demonstrate how you could set this up for any app of your choosing.

 1. For Gnome users, you can create a new `.desktop` file in your home directory (we'll use Arknights as an example)